erichround/glottoTrees/README.md

 ## Issues

-To report problems, please use the Issues function on this github page, or email me: e.round@uq.edu.au.
+To report problems, please use the Issues function on this github page, or email me: e.round@surrey.ac.uk.

 ## Citation